 Our journey began when co-Founders, Hayel and Ndu, met at their beloved University of Manchester.

-But what we noticed was that the discussions we were having were a far cry from the lazy depiction of people of our age in contemporary media.
-We were young, politically engaged, motivated and aspirational.
+"University was a surprise - a far cry from the lazy depiction of young people in contemporary media.
+We often found ourselves amongst friends, passionately debating the issues affecting both us and the world at large.
+We were young, politically engaged, motivated and aspirational."

-So off we went to the Arndale Centre with all the remaining student loan we had, and went to Curry's for the best (and cheapest) camera that would allow us to capture the voices, thoughts and feelings of students in and around Manchester.
+So, off we went with what little was left of our student loans, to Curry's, for the best (cheapest) camera that would allow us to capture the voices, thoughts and feelings of students in and around Manchester.
 We left with a Nikon D3100 and no idea on how to operate it.

-Our first upload to the channel occurred in September 2013 once we had both graduated.
-We were back in London, away from a campus environment but with a camera and a desire to continue exploring the stories that make up youth culture in the UK.
-So we decided to build a platform which does just that, initially through the vehicle of spoken word.
-We reached out to hundreds and thousands of spoken word poets up and down the UK, often getting no response, but also receiving a lot of support for what we were trying to do and the channel quickly became the go-to platform for youth voices and opinion.
+Our first upload to the channel was in September 2013 , after we had both graduated.
+We were back in London, away from a campus environment, but equipped with a camera and the desire to continue exploring youth culture in the UK.
+We decided to build a platform which does just that, initially, through the vehicle of spoken word.
+The channel quickly became the go-to platform for youth voices and opinion.

-In 2014, we had our first viral moment with the release of a short film during Black History Month called What I Wasn’t Taught In School with the amazing Sam King.
-The video addressed the poor teaching of black history in schools..
-The video amassed over 1 million views in the first 14 days across different platforms, after being ripped by someone in America and uploaded onto their Facebook page (it didn’t help that we forgot to put our logo on the video)!
-It truly went worldwide and to this day we still receive messages of thanks and love from Suriname to South Africa.
+In 2014, we had our first viral moment with the release of a short film during Black History Month called What I Wasn’t Taught In School, in collaboration with the amazing Sam King.
+The video addressed the subpar (to put it nicely) education around black history.
+The video amassed over 1 million views over the first 14 days, across different platforms.
+However, we were quickly taught a lesson after the video was ripped by someone in America and uploaded onto their Facebook page; it went worldwide with 40 million views.
+Lesson learned?
+Always watermark your content!
+To this day we still receive messages of thanks and love, from Suriname to South Africa.

 That’s us - we should have probably made a video about all of that given that we’re video first - but we thought we’d surprise you with our writing skills.